 There are several different ways to consider profit per hour including:

-• By timekeeper,
+- By timekeeper,

-• By section,
+- By section,

-• By timekeeper type, and
+- By timekeeper type, and

-• By client and matter.
+- By client and matter.
 (We will address client/matter profitability in our next post.)

 Many firms use estimates based on an even apportionment to all lawyers.
 Some firms try to recognize the difference in overhead use by apportioning it on a graduated scale (rough justice approach), with partners receiving the most and paralegals receiving the least.

-Lastly, firms that compensate based on profitability may want to consider a more detailed approach to cost allocation.
+Lastly, firms that compensate based on profitability data may want to consider a more detailed approach to cost allocation.

 Consider the following cost approach used in our example.

-Partner Payroll
+Partner Payroll |

 No partner payroll was assessed.
 Results were viewed in terms of return per hour.
 Some firms use a standard cost method to assign an amount per hour as a partner timekeeper cost.
-The benefit of this approach will be discussed in our next post.
+The benefits of this approach will be discussed in our next post. |

 Timekeeper Payroll and Related